The cost of cloud computing and ways to save

 • No capital costs: Operating and maintaining physical data centers and servers is a big investment.
 With cloud computing, you no longer have to deal with these capital costs.
 Instead, you can redirect those resources toward other priorities and initiatives.

-• Decrease of downtime: When the average cost of downtime is $300k/hour, businesses can’t afford to go offline.
+• Decrease of downtime: The cost of downtime is only going up.
+When the average cost of downtime in 2024 is over $1 million/hour, businesses can’t afford to go offline.
 The cloud significantly reduces this risk with more redundant and reliable service.

 • Increased efficiency: On-premise computing requires a lot of attention and maintenance from IT to keep things running smoothly.
 Moving to the cloud frees your staff to focus on other priorities in the business, streamlining your talent and increasing operational efficiency.